|Contact Information for SSRJS|

 The content of criminal justice is interdisciplinary, drawing on theory developed in sociology, law, psychology, political science, and related fields.

 The School of Social Research and Justice Studies at UNR combines the research expertise and scholarly interests of faculty in the Departments of Communication Studies, Criminology and Sociology.
 It also houses the Grant Sawyer Center for Justice Studies, a state-wide program for research and public service.
 Faculty in the school enjoy national and international reputations in their fields, publishing in the most prestigious professional journals and presenting papers at national and international conferences.
 The departments in the school provide a range of stimulating courses, undergraduate programs, and graduate programs for students with an interest in understanding the dynamics of our complex soci-political-legal world.
 The School brings together faculty with expertise in a wide range of related areas, pursuing the intersections between our social structures, the interactions in which we engage and the identities we develop.
-The School is particularly focused on research in communications, social processes, social structures and justice issues.
+The School is particularly focused on research in communication, social processes, social structures and justice issues.

 Areas of expertise of faculty include family and gender, mental health and illness, work and family, rhetoric and social movements, gender and sexualities, new religious movements, experiences of and attitudes toward Viet Nam Vets, economic development in Africa, juvenile offenders, ethnicity and identity, political corruption, attitudes across the globe, relationships between psychological characteristics, identity and attitudes and experiences, globalization, class and inequality.